 The Audit and Risk Committee annually performs a review of Remgro’s CFO and the finance function.
 Remgro has appointed an executive financial director, being the CFO of Remgro (Mr Neville Williams).
 The Audit and Risk Committee is satisfied as to the appropriateness of the expertise and experience of the financial director.

 In terms of the requirements of the Independent Regulatory Board for Auditors (IRBA), the Company is obliged to rotate its external auditor for the 2024 financial year.
-Following a comprehensive tender process, the Audit and Risk Committee recommended to appoint Ernst & Young Inc. (EY) as the new external auditors of Remgro, with effect from the financial year ending 30 June 2024.
-An indicative non-binding advisory vote to appoint EY, with effect from the 2024 financial year, will be put forward at the Company’s 2021 AGM.
-The ordinary resolution to affect the statutory appointment would only serve at the Company’s 2023 AGM (see Ordinary Resolution Number 14 in the Notice to shareholders here).
-Subject to the passing of the relevant ordinary resolutions at the Company’s 2021 and 2022 AGMs, the incumbent external auditor of the Company, PwC, will continue to act as external auditor of the Company for the financial years ending 30 June 2022 and 30 June 2023 respectively.
+Following a comprehensive tender process during the 2021 financial year, the Audit and Risk Committee recommended to appoint Ernst & Young Inc. (EY) as the new external auditors of Remgro, with effect from the financial year ending 30 June 2024.
+An indicative non-binding advisory vote to appoint EY, with effect from the 2024 financial year, was tabled at Remgro’s AGM held on 25 November 2021.
+At the meeting, 99.72% of the ordinary shareholders, which excludes the votes of the B ordinary shareholders, voted in favour of the appointment of EY, with effect from the 2024 financial year.
+The ordinary resolution to affect the statutory appointment would only serve at the Company’s 2023 AGM.
+Subject to the passing of the relevant ordinary resolutions at the Company’s 2022 AGM, the incumbent external auditor of the Company, PwC, will continue to act as external auditor of the Company for the financial year ending 30 June 2023.

 The Audit and Risk Committee meets at least four times during a reporting period.
 The effectiveness of the Audit and Risk Committee is evaluated on an annual basis by way of self-evaluation and an evaluation by the Board.